laurentperrinet/laurentperrinet.github.io/content/post/proverbes-et-citations/index.md

 title: Proverbes Et Citations
 ---

+* “Though my soul may set in darkness, it will rise in perfect light; I have loved the stars too fondly to be fearful of the night.” ― Sarah Williams, Twilight Hours: A Legacy of Verse

 * "The amount of energy needed to refute bullshit is an order of magnitude bigger than to produce it (Brandolini’s law)"

 * « Mesure ce qui est mesurable, et, ce qui ne l'est pas, efforce-toi de le rendre mesurable. » Galilée